corda/corda-docs-portal/content/en/tools/ledgergraph/ledgergraph-index.md

 **Possible values:** true, false

-**Description**: If true, allows Ledger Graph to initialize even when transactions with associated legacy `ContractStates` fail to serialize.
+**Description**:  Specifies if Ledger Graph can initialize even when transactions with associated legacy `ContractStates` fail to serialize.
 By default, `ignoreTransactionLoadingFailures` is false and the behavior of Ledger Graph is unchanged.
-However, if a `TransactionDeserializationException` is generated when initializing Ledger Graph, add this config option which allows transactions to be skipped by substituting an UnknownContractState.
+However, if a `TransactionDeserializationException` is generated when initializing Ledger Graph, set this config parameter to `true` to allow transactions to be skipped by substituting an UnknownContractState.
 The transactions that cause failures will still be included in the graph; however, some of the data contained in these transactions will be altered to Unknown values.
 This might cause issues if filtering the graph by Contract or by Participant Data.
-The graph that is built will still be complete.|
+The graph that is built will still be complete.

 ## Configure LedgerGraph parameters